MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

    ```

 3. 📑 **Instruction Register (IR)**:
-   - The **Instruction Register** temporarily holds the current instruction being executed by the CPU.
-Once the instruction is fetched, the **Control Unit (CU)** decodes it, directing the rest of the CPU components to perform the required actions.
+   - The **Instruction Register** temporarily holds the instruction that is currently being executed.
+The **Control Unit (CU)** decodes the instruction stored in the IR, guiding the rest of the CPU on how to proceed with the operation.

 4. 🎛️ **General-Purpose Registers (GPRs)**:
-   - **General-Purpose Registers** store temporary data, addresses, or values during computations.
-These registers, commonly denoted as **R0, R1, R2**, etc., provide flexible storage that can be used by the CPU for various tasks.
-The number of GPRs available varies by architecture but typically ranges from 8 to 32 in modern CPUs.
+   - **General-Purpose Registers** store temporary data, addresses, or intermediate results.
+Denoted as **R0, R1, R2**, etc., they are flexible and can be used for various operations depending on the needs of the program.
+Modern CPUs typically have between 8 and 32 general-purpose registers.

    ```mermaid
    graph LR;